zinc75/pipx-1.6.0-backport-ubuntu-2404-lts/README.md

 ## License

-The contents of this repository follow the original licensing of the `pipx` package.
+The contents of this repository follow the original MIT licensing of the `pipx` package.
 Refer to the `LICENSE` file in the source directory for more details.